 Sasha Baggaley, who delivers our Pilates classes is also a neurophysiotherapist, and has developed a Neurodynamic Exercise programme for the Branch based on her experience with Pilates, Neurophysiotherapy, and the philosophy, principles and research of PD Warrior, LSVT BIG and PWR MOVES.
 These are programmes which address both physical and cognitive activity at higher levels of intensity, and is suitable for people in the earlier stages of Parkinson’s (mild to moderate symptoms).
 The exercises can be adapted to suit individuals, based on their Parkinson’s symptoms and any other pathologies.
-The 10 week programme involves pre- and post-assessments, and there is the opportunity to join an ongoing ‘continuation class’ at the end of the programme.
-January 2023 Classes Classes with Sasha take place on Wednesday 9.30-10.30pm, Thursday 4-5pm and Friday 8-9am, at The Fisherrow Centre, South St, Musselburgh EH21 6AT.
-Classes with David take place on Friday 2-3pm at St Matthew Hall, Morningside Parish Church.
-(The first class is on Friday 27th January 2023).
-All classes are be suited to anyone who feels they would like to learn more about the type of exercise advocated for PWP, or how to get more from the exercises they are doing.
-Details to join classes can be given if you register interest with Sasha.
-Please in the first instance contact Sasha: firstname.lastname@example.org email@example.com
+The 10-week programme involves pre- and post-assessments, and there is the opportunity to join an ongoing ‘continuation class’ at the end of the programme.
+Zoom classes with Sasha take place on Wednesdays 9.30-10.30am, Thursday 4-5pm and Friday 8-9am.
+Live in-person class with Sasha is on Wednesday 3pm at The Fisherrow Centre, South St, Musselburgh EH21 6AT.
+Class with David take place on Mondays Noon-1pm at St Matthew Hall, Morningside Parish Church, starting 7th August 2023.
+Note: We are beginning a new 10-week programme of Neurodynamics.
+When: October (date to be confirmed – but will be Wednesdays and run from 1-2pm) Where: Fisherrow Centre, Musselburgh Cost will be £60 for the programme with an additional cost of £25 for equipment to be retained by the attendee.
+For more details see the News Announcement All classes are be suited to anyone who feels they would like to learn more about the type of exercise advocated for PWP, or how to get more from the exercises they…

 Improve posture, mobility, cardiovascular fitness and co-ordination.